informalsystems/gm/README.md

 This will use the defined `gaiad` binary and configuration.
 If no node is specified then it will nuke all nodes.

-Tip: Nodes that were stopped originally will be started.
+Tip: Nodes that were stopped originally will NOT be started.
 Nodes that were running will be stopped and restarted after fresh configuration is created.

 ### `gm ports [<node> ...]`